dhiway/cord/docs/adr/0017-native-feature-source-of-truth.md

 ## Context

-The CORD-owned implementation now contains the native identity, attestation, DotNS, storage/provider/Drive/S3, sponsored transaction, and Broker control surfaces required by the enterprise app model.
+The CORD-owned implementation now contains the native identity, attestation, Orbis Names, storage/provider/Drive/S3, sponsored transaction, and Broker control surfaces required by the enterprise app model.
 The completion manifest still carried older planning rows that implied a future code adoption from the immutable Web3 Storage reference and a future Game pallet.
 It also